 “Our coordinator is Mrs. Ruth Morales de Morales, known by her nickname “Tita,” who has been our coordinator for 40 years.
 Mrs. Morales, her husband, and her son (the actual director) run the entire school,” said Yefiny.

 “The buildings are solid and adequate for their purpose, but some need minor improvements.
-The educational program was enhanced a few years ago when Children Incorporated offered support to implement skill training programs to further aid the children.
+The educational program was enhanced a few years ago when Children Incorporated offered support to implement skill training programs to aid the children further.
 Since then, these programs in Food Preparation, Computers and Robotics, and Cosmetics and Beauty have been incorporated into the academic curriculum,” said Yefiny.

-“The children in this school have the option to choose from a variety of technical courses, so by the time they graduate, they can make an income and provide for themselves and their families.
-The school offers technical sewing, computing, culinary classes, and beauty courses.
-Children are allowed to choose the one they are most interested in, so while they finish high school, they are also learning new abilities.”
+“The children in this school can choose from various technical courses, so by the time they graduate, they can make an income and provide for themselves and their families.
+The school offers technical sewing, computing, culinary, and beauty courses.
+Children can choose the one they are most interested in, so while they finish high school, they also learn new abilities.”

 “Children Incorporated has donated some industrial kitchen sinks this year to help these children continue their education.
 During our visit, we watched these kids work in their different areas.
 They gave us valuable information about their learning techniques and classes and demonstrated their abilities in each region,” said Yefiny.

 “It’s important to highlight that all the children participating in our program would not be able to attend this school without the generosity of our sponsors.
-These sponsors help the children pay their monthly school fees and also provide them with food, school supplies, shoes, and clothes.”
+These sponsors help the children pay their monthly school fees and provide them with food, school supplies, shoes, and clothes.”

-“Our sponsors have been a blessing to all these families that depend on their generosity to help their children have a better future.
+“Our sponsors have blessed all these families that depend on their generosity to help their children have a better future.
 Our coordinator expressed gratitude to the sponsors on behalf of the children’s parents,” said Yefiny.